Dylan Carlson Player Props: Cardinals vs. Braves

 - Carlson hit .236 with 30 doubles, four triples, eight home runs and 46 walks.

-- He hit a long ball in 6.2% of his games last season (130 in all), going deep in 1.6% of his trips to the plate.
+- He hit a home run in 6.2% of his games last season (130 in all), leaving the ballpark in 1.6% of his plate appearances.

-- In 31 of 130 games last year (23.8%), Carlson picked up an RBI, and nine of those games (6.9%) included more than one RBI.
-He had three or more RBIs in two contests.
+- Carlson drove in a run in 23.8% of his games last year (31 of 130), with two or more RBIs in nine of those contests (6.9%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.